timrogers/gh-migration-audit/README.md

 #### Token Authentication

-This is the default and expects a value for `--access-token` to be provided and expects a Personal Access Token that has the appropriate scopes.
+By default, the extension expects an access token with appropriate scopes to be provided with the `--access-token` argument or `GITHUB_ACCESS_TOKEN` environment variable.

 ```bash
 gh migration-audit audit-repo \